-Analysis of Variance 2024
+Analysis of Variance 2023

-School Name: Pine Hill School Dunedin School Number: 3801 Strategic Aim: All students progressing and achieving as part of a community y of learners Annual Aim: To have all students make progress in their reading for the period January - December 2024 To have all students make progress in their writing for the period January - December 2024 To have all students make progress in their maths for the period January - December 2024 Targets 2024: Reading Targets a.
-That 70% (5/8) of females working towards the expected curriculum level, will be working at or above the expected level by December 2024 Writing Targets a.
-That 70% (8/12) of students working towards the expected curriculum level, will be working at or above the expected level by December 2024 Maths Targets a.
-That 70% (8/12) of students working towards the expected curriculum level, will be working at or above the expected level by December 2024 Baseline Data (2023): expected level by December 2024 2023 Reading - Eight females from year 1-6 were working towa rds their exp ected curriculum level in reading
+School Name: Pine Hill School Dunedin School Number: 3801 Strategic Aim: All students progressing and achieving as part of a commun ity of learners Annual Aim: To have all students make progress in their writing for the period January - December 2023 To have all students make progress in their maths for the period January - December 2023 Targets 2023: Writing Targets a.
+That students in year 3 who are currently not working at their expected curriculum level, will be working within one year of it, or at it, by December 2023 b.
+That students in year 6 working within one year of their expected curriculum level will be working at the expected level by December 2023 Maths Targets a.
+That students in year 4 and 6 working within one year of their expected curriculum level will be working at the expected level by December 2023 b.
+That students in year 4 and 6 working within one year of their expected curriculum level will be working at the expected level by December 2023 b.
+That students in year 3 and 5 who are currently not working at their expected curriculum level, will be working within one year of it, or at it, by December 2023 Baseline Data (2022): 2022 Writing Seven students in year 2 (2023 year 3) were w writing Three students in year 5 (2023 year 6) were w writing -